ibexa/documentation-developer/docs/api/public_php_api.md

 <https://github.com/ezsystems/CookbookBundle/blob/master/Command/UpdateContentCommand.php>

-We will now see how the previously created Content can be updated.
-To do so, we will create a new draft for our Content, update it using a [`ContentUpdateStruct`](http://apidoc.ez.no/sami/trunk/NS/html/eZ/Publish/API/Repository/Values/Content/ContentUpdateStruct.html), and publish the updated Version.
+You will now see how the previously created Content can be updated.
+To do so, you will create a new draft for your Content, update it using a [`ContentUpdateStruct`](http://apidoc.ez.no/sami/trunk/NS/html/eZ/Publish/API/Repository/Values/Content/ContentUpdateStruct.html), and publish the updated Version.

 ``` php
 $contentInfo = $contentService->loadContentInfo( $contentId );
 $contentDraft = $contentService->createContentDraft( $contentInfo );
 ```

-To create our draft, we need to load the Content item's ContentInfo using `ContentService::loadContentInfo()`.
-We can then use `ContentService::createContentDraft()` to add a new Draft to our Content.
+To create our draft, you need to load the Content item's ContentInfo using `ContentService::loadContentInfo()`.
+You can then use `ContentService::createContentDraft()` to add a new Draft to your Content.

 ``` php
 // instantiate a content update struct and set the new fields